3 Exporting tree with data

 3.1 Introduction

-(e.g. PAML
+(e.g., PAML

-non-standard formats (e.g. BEAST
+non-standard formats (e.g., BEAST

-and MrBayes outputs that introduce square
+and MrBayes output that introduce a square

 inferences).
 With treeio, we are